<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=391751051703966&amp;ev=PageView&amp;noscript=1">

 • Any other background information they need to know

 It’s also a good idea to create a mind map that outlines the top-level goals and plan of action.
 This serves as a reference and makes it easier for your team to digest and retain the information.
+Using a QR code generator can simplify sharing these materials by creating a single QR code that links to all onboarding documents.
+Team members can scan the code to instantly access files, keeping essential resources at their fingertips.

 Business strategy flow map